KDE/documentation-develop-kde-org/content/docs/features/d-bus/creating_dbus_interfaces.md

 We would then go about creating an implementation of this class as defined above.

-{{< alert title="Tip" >}} When exposing an API to other applications via D-Bus, other applications and users, via scripting, may come to rely on the calls available in the interface.
+{{< alert title="Tip" color="success" >}}

+When exposing an API to other applications via D-Bus, other applications and users, via scripting, may come to rely on the calls available in the interface.
 Changing the D-Bus interface can therefore cause breakage for others.
-For this reason it is recommended to keep compatibility with publicly advertised D-Bus APIs over the lifespan of a major release of your application.{{< /alert >}}
+For this reason it is recommended to keep compatibility with publicly advertised D-Bus APIs over the lifespan of a major release of your application.

+{{< /alert >}}

 ### Naming The Interface